Blockstream/satellite/examples/README.md

 user-defined metadata fields.
 The second example, in turn, illustrates the transmission of a file to the Satellite API server.
-Lastly, the third example illustrates how one can simulate the output of the Blockstream Satellite receiver while fetching data directly from the Satellite API via the internet, rather than receiving data via the satellite link.
+Lastly, the third example illustrates how one can simulate the output of the Blockstream Satellite receiver while fetching data directly from the Satellite API via the Internet, rather than receiving data via the satellite link.

 ![Blockstream Satellite API Architecture](../doc/api_architecture.png?raw=true "Blockstream Satellite API Architecture")